- Overview of Billing and Payments Process

-While the system will assign its own payment allocations for you in the order above, users can override these allocations.
+While the system will assign payment allocations for you in the order above, users can override them.

-For example, if you edit the 'Time' amount allocation, the system will then adjust the rest of the amounts according to the sequence specified above after you click on the 'Recalculate' button on the top right.
+For example, suppose you edit the 'Time' amount allocation.
+In that case, the system will adjust the rest of the amounts according to the sequence specified above after you click on the 'Recalculate' button on the top right.

-Note: There is an 'Available Funds' amount shown on the top right of the screen.
-If, for example, that figure shows $190 but you try to allocate $200, you will get an error message requesting you to reconcile the amounts.
+Note: An 'Available Funds' amount is shown on the top right of the screen.
+If, for example, that figure shows $190, but you try to allocate $200, you will get an error message requesting you to reconcile the amounts.
 You cannot go above the outstanding amount for the invoice.